Colon Cancer: What You Need to Know

 There are ways to reduce your risk and possibly prevent colon cancer including getting a regular colonoscopy as recommended by your physician, taking a low-dose aspirin, or taking a Vitamin D3 supplement.
 Talk to your physician before starting a new low-dose aspirin or supplement regimen.

 Harry Anagnostakos, DO, is a gastroenterologist with Beebe Gastroenterology Associates in Lewes.
 He earned his medical degree from the Philadelphia College of Osteopathic Medicine.
 Dr. Anagnostakos has 30 years of experience in private practice and has performed more than 20,000 endoscopic procedures.
-For more information about Beebe Healthcare, go to www.beebehealthcare.org.
+For more information about Beebe gastroenterology providers, go to www.beebehealthcare.org/doctors.